Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Methodology

 \subsection{Task Statement}

-Given language set $\mathcal{L}=\{L_1,...L_{|\mathcal{L}|}\}$, this work aims to measure the linguistic genealogy learned by LLMs from language-overlapping neurons and then use the quantified linguistic similarity to guide the bridge language selection in X-ICL.
+Given a set of languages $\mathcal{L}=\{L_1,...L_{|\mathcal{L}|}\}$, this work aims to measure the linguistic genealogy implicitly learned by LLMs from language overlapping neurons, then use the quantified linguistic similarity to guide the bridge language selection in X-ICL.

-Figure \ref{framework} depicts three main steps of our approach: \ding{172} Neuron probe data construction; \ding{173} Language neurons and their overlappings detection; \ding{174} Bridge language selection based on a modified HSIC dependency estimation to measure linguistic distance, selecting $L_*$ from the candidate set $L_\text{candidate}$ to facilitate X-ICL from source language $L_s$ to target language $L_t$.
+Figure \ref{framework} depicts three main steps of our approach: \ding{172} neuron probe data construction; \ding{173} language neurons and their overlapping detection; \ding{174} bridge language selection, guided by the observed pattern of overlapping neurons and a modified HSIC dependency estimation, which selects the optimal $L_*$ from the candidate set $\mathcal{L}_\text{candidate}$ to facilitate X-ICL from a source language $L_s$ to a target language $L_t$.